© All Rights Reserved Utrecht

 Kazakhstan - China vv

 There are two trains a week connecting Almaty in Kazakhstan with Urumqi in China.
-On Mondays and Saturdays, trains leave Almaty at 10.40pm, arriving in Ürümqi on Wednesdays and Mondays at 7 in the morning.
-From Ürümqi, trains depart just before midnight at Mondays and Saturdays, arriving in Almaty on Wednesdays and Mondays around 10.30am.
+On Mondays and Saturdays, trains leave Almaty at 10:40pm, arriving in Ürümqi on Wednesdays and Mondays at 7:00am.
+From Ürümqi, trains depart just before midnight at Mondays and Saturdays, arriving in Almaty on Wednesdays and Mondays around 10:30am.

 Kazakhstan - Russia vv

-There is train every second day between Moscow and Almaty (Kazakhstan), leaving Moscow at 10.30pm and arriving at day 5 early in the morning in Almaty.
-From Almaty, trains leave around 7.30am, arriving the 4th day at around 10.30 in the morning.
+There is train every second day between Moscow and Almaty (Kazakhstan), leaving Moscow at 10:30pm and arriving at day 5 early in the morning in Almaty.
+From Almaty, trains leave around 7:30am, arriving the 4th day at around 10:30am.
 Check this site for schedule details.

 Kazakhstan - Uzbekistan vv